- § 301.

 c.
 Health-care spending data collected and reported through the state benchmarking process.

-(4) Annually evaluate primary care spending, with consideration of overall total health-care spending.
+(4) Annually evaluate whether primary care spending is increasing in compliance with the requirements of, and regulations adopted under, this title, with consideration of overall total health-care spending.